heroku/configvar/README.md

 Required variables can be defined for string, integer and boolean values.
-When the configuration is initialized from the environment a `ConfigVar::MissingConfig` exception is raised if a required variable isn't defined.
+When the configuration is initialized from the environment a `ConfigVar::RequiredConfigError` exception is raised if a required variable isn't defined.

 ```ruby
 config = ConfigVar.define do